Sacramento Amputation Injury Lawyer

-The above is the general rule but there are many exceptions.
-Please call me anytime for a free consultation.
+The statute of limitations is two years in California.
+However, the statute is shorter in cases involving medical malpractice and cases involving government entity defendants.
+The above is the general rule, but there are many exceptions.
+Please call us anytime for a free consultation.

 What are the types of amputation injuries?

-Some types are: ankle disarticulation, below knee amputation, through-the-knee amputation, hip disarticulation, digital amputation, metacarpal amputation, below and above elbow amputation, elbow disarticulation, shoulder disarticulation.
+Some types are ankle disarticulation, below knee amputation, through-the-knee amputation, hip disarticulation, digital amputation, metacarpal amputation, below and above elbow amputation, elbow disarticulation, and shoulder disarticulation.

-Retraining, therapy, medical bills, psychological affects are obvious implications.
-Other long term affects, mainly from the use of prosthetics include: muscle strain, arthritis, weight gain, rashes, infection, and swelling.
+Retraining, therapy, medical bills, and psychological effects are apparent implications.
+Other long-term effects, mainly from prosthetics, include muscle strain, arthritis, weight gain, rashes, infection, and swelling.

 What other rare accidents lead to amputations?

 Work-related accidents resulting in amputation include presses, saws, chainsaws, meat grinders, food slicers, and woodworking machinery.
 Agricultural accidents resulting in amputation include heavy equipment, mowing equipment, farm equipment, etc. Also, electrical shocks, guns, knives, explosives, fireworks, ruptured ropes and cables, crushed wedding rings, doors, car doors, diabetes, infections, etc.